Code-Institute-Submissions/juliandavid-garcia-MS4-Al-kuhul_AprResub/Readme_files/testing.md

 **Testing**
 When navigating the site users can make use of the search bar in order to speed up the proccess of finding a product.
 This search bar is available in all kind of devices. thus it can be found in desktops, tablets and mobiles.
 **Result:** Test passed

+- To add and removed items from the shopping bag **Testing**
+While shopping users can add and remove items from the shopping bag at any momment.
+They can acccess the shopping bag not matter in which section of the site they are.
+**Result:** Test passed

+- To be able to make purchases in different devices (mobile, tablet, desktop) **Testing**
+This site is responsive. it means that it works perfectly fine in all devices(desktops, tablets, and mobiles) **Result:** Test passed

+- To have the option to create an account in the site **Testing**
+All first time visitors have the option to register in the website and create an account in order to save their personal information and speed up future purchases.
+Besides, registered users have access to add, edit and remove reviews from our products.
+**Result:** Test passed

+### As a member user I want:

+- To have a profile to keep a history of my purchases **Testing**
+ As soon as an user is registered a profile page is created.
+Here users can find their personal information which can easily be updated; A historial of all the purchases done by the user and a list of the reviews made by this user.
+**Result:** Test passed

+- To keep my information saved for future purchases **Testing**
+As users create an account they have the chance to save their info by checking the check box  "Save this delivery information to my profile".
+This info can be found in the profile pagte of the user an can be easily updated based on the users needs.
+**Result:** Test passed

+- To be able to log out my session
+**Testing**
+In the header of the site there is a link called "My account" there users find the option to log out if they are already logged in.
+Otherwise users will find the options to log in or register if they do not have an account yet.
+**Result:** Test passed

+### As a Administrator user I want:
+- To have access to the list of orders placed in the website **Testing**
+ Users can access the list of all the orders through django admin panel.
+There administrators can access all the information regarding the name of the users and the different orders they have placed

+**Result:** Test passed

+- To have a section where i can  add, edit, delete and create new items **Testing**
+ - Administrators can access add, edit and delete products from the site in two different ways: The first option is thought the Django Admin panel which can be accessed by adding /admin at the end of the websites name.
+The second option is by loging in the website and clicking on the "my account" link and selecting the option "product management".
+Here Administratiors can also add, edit or delete products from the site.

+**Result:** Test passed